 MagicDraw von No Magic is the first comprehensive full version for professional modeling in this list.
 A modern design and a clean layout set this desktop app apart from the rest as a proprietary software for high demands.
 The range of functions and user-friendliness confirm this.
 The modeling tool supports UML, its equivalent for operating systems, SysML, the graphical representation of business processes with BPMN (Business Process Model and Notation) and the UPDM architecture framework (United Profile for DoDAF/MODAF).
 In MagicDraw, you work with current diagrams according to the UML 2.5 standard, whose profiles you can tailor to your own needs.
 MagicDraw also offers OCL, the boundary condition notation, and XMI, which you can use to export diagrams to other programs without any loss.

-MagicDraw offers five editions (from Personal to Enterprise) that differ in both functionality and cost.
+MagicDraw offers five editions (from Reader to Enterprise) that differ in both functionality and cost.
 In our test, we took a closer look at the Enterprise edition because it not only offers all the features and plugins for effective modeling, but also enables full integration into an integrated development environment such as Eclipse Workbench.
-The premium versions also facilitate teamwork.
-For example, several modelers can work on one model at the same time, and on the team server, you actively exchange information about a project.
-However, NoMagic offers this separately.
-With the Enterprise edition, you can access the WebPortal.
-The model can be viewed interactively in the browser.

 The UML tool imports many file formats, including native XMI metadata formats from Eclipse and IBM’s Rhapsody, CSV, ReqIF, DoDAF, and CA Erwin Data Modeler.
 You can save and print your diagrams as copies in the image formats BMP, PNG, JPG, and EMF.
 Code generation, reverse engineering and round-trip engineering are also possible.
 MagicDraw is based on three languages: Java, C++ in different dialects, and C#.